FEARFUL AVOIDANT

 Recognizing this origin (trauma born from neglect of core emotional needs and absorbed family chaos) is critical for understanding and healing this attachment style.
 Yet for many, the mystery surrounding the origins of unhealthy patterns is one of the most acute sources of additional anxiety.
 Why am I like this?
 Am I broken?
 These questions haunted me too when my attachment style first manifested as exhausting relationship anxiety and years later blossomed into full-blown Relationship OCD.
 Once I took an attachment test on the dark night of 2022 New Year’s Eve and discovered I had a Fearful-Avoidant (Disorganized) Attachment style, a wave of relief washed over me.
 So, this is why, I thought.
 But the relief didn't last, as the discovery felt incomplete.
 Why had I become a Fearful Avoidant?
 I wasn't abused, after all, and didn't remember any obvious trauma.
 I went on to learn more about my attachment style by taking the quiz at The Attachment Project website (attachmentproject.com/quiz).
 This site provides excellent reports, visually diagramming the severity levels and specifics about how each parent contributed to your attachment style.
 Going deeper to make sense of the attachment test report helped me close the 'open gestalt' (a term denoting an unfinished situation that creates mental unrest).

-Both parents came from unhappy families: my father was raised by traumatized war veterans; my mother's father abandoned her when she was just a toddler.
+Both parents came from unhappy families: my father was raised by traumatized war veterans; my mother's father was an alcoholic and the family fell apart around her school age.
 I was fed, clothed and given medicine when sick, but I was never taught about emotions or relationship skills, because my parents couldn't manage these themselves.
 Physical affection was almost nonexistent; touching was very rare in our family.
 I can’t remember my parents hugging or being hugged myself.
-I never saw them express love or affection genuinely, and forced gestures, like anniversary kisses, elicited subtle cringes in me.
+I never saw them express love or affection genuinely; forced gestures, like anniversary kisses, elicited subtle cringes in me.

 The predominant family emotions were anger and stress from debates and fights.
-Otherwise, the “normal” state was a “cold and gray indifference" Later I learned that early disagreements about my nurturing were so unmanageable that my father resorted to passive aggression.
-He wrote notes to my mother (sic!) about how to raise me.
+Otherwise, the “normal” state was a “cold and gray indifference".
+Later, I learned that early disagreements about my nurturing were so unmanageable that my father resorted to passive aggression: he wrote notes to my mother (sic!) about how to raise me.
 They're still “buried” somewhere among old documents.
 I can only imagine the preceding turmoil.
 I also remember my parents frequently giving each other silent treatment for days.
-When I cried, I was predictably told to stop (I recall thinking, How can I stop when the problem causing the crying is still there?
+When I cried, I was predictably told to stop (I recall thinking, How can I stop when the problem causing the crying is still there?).
+Moreover, I was abandoned at age two in an infectious disease hospital with no visits allowed.
+When my mother retrieved me after two weeks, I wouldn't approach her.
+Still, externally, my family might have seemed normal – no abuse or addiction.
+Internally, it was quite rotten, but my conscious mind conveniently forgot most of it.
+My subconscious didn't.
+Thus, I became a Fearful Avoidant.